cleveland-youth-football/7824/content/Offense.md

 #### Counter (Weak)
 ![[Pasted image 20240725115912.png]]
 - `counter` is the opposite with the `G` "kicking out" and the `H` "wrapping" through the hole to block the PS `LB`
+- this is why for us `counters` will always be named "HG Counter" or "ZG Counter"
 #### Videos
 - [[Football 101 Counter]]
 - [[How To Run The Counter Play In Football - Complete Guide]]